tryingsomestuff/Minic/README.md

 ### NNUE (from Stockfish)
 Minic, since release 2.47, has the possibility to be build using a shameless copy of the NNUE framework of Stockfish.
 Integration of NNUE was done easily and I hope this can be done for any engine, especially if NNUE is release as a standalone library.
 New UCI parameter NNUEFile is added and shall be the full path to the network file you want to use.
 To build such Minic you need to activate WITH_NNUE in definition.hpp and use the build script (or make your own, but do not forget to pass -DUSE_AVX2 or whatever your hardware supports to the NNUE part ...).
 First test shows that MinicNNUE is around 200Elo stronger than Minic, around the level of Xiphos or Ethereal currently.
 This says that a lot more can (and will!) be done inside Minic standard evaluation function !

+When using a NNUE network, it is important that Minic is called MinicNNUE or Minnuec as introduced by Gekkehenker.
 MinicNNUE, won't be the official Minic, as this NNUE work to not reflect my own work and skills at all !

 ## Release process